 Ensure that the Oracle Client configuration, such as SID and port settings, matches the Oracle Server configuration.
-To test the connection from the Oracle Client machine to the Oracle Server machine, use the trisping utility.
+To test the connection from the Oracle Client machine to the Oracle Server machine, use the tnsping utility.

-If you are using a RAC deployment, you can configure your then sentry to work with the RAC.
-For an example of a RAC entry, see "Support for Oracle Real Application Cluster" on page 163.
+If you are using a RAC deployment, you can configure your the three entry to work with the RAC.
+For an example of a RAC entry, see "Support for Oracle Real Application Cluster" on page 171.